AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 ---
 title: Functions
-description: This page will go over functions, how private and public functions differ and how then can be used together.
+description: This page covers functions, private and public functions composability, as well as their differences.
 ---